What is the menopause?

 Everyone needs a balanced endocrine system.
 Hormones regulate every function within the body and so when our hormones are well balanced we feel well, energetic and healthy.
 Hormonal imbalance can cause problems such as PMT (pre-menstrual tension) menopausal symptoms, blood sugar fluctuations, fatigue, lethargy, loss of motivation, constant tiredness, mood swings and depression.

-Both bio-identical and conventional HRT can provide relief from many of the symptoms suffered.
+Both bio-identical HRT can provide relief from many of the symptoms suffered.
 Here at The Women’s Health Clinic our nurses with a special interest in menopause can discuss both treatment approaches so that you can explore and then choose the most suitable therapy for yourself.
 There is a lot of conflicting evidence around the safety of both treatments.
 However, for most women the risks of either therapy are far less than you imagine.

 Our unique approach